Probing the Black Current

 The movement of waves and ripples on the ocean surface—minuscule changes in sea surface height—can change pressure at the bottom of the ocean.
 This movement of water from one area to the next, essentially a movement of mass, also affects gravity, allowing the GRACE satellites to measure changes in pressure at the bottom of the world’s oceans.
 Flying 300 miles above the Kuroshio, these twin satellites pass over the eddy-rich waters, responding to changes in Earth’s gravity.
 The lead satellite nudges towards or away from its trailing twin every time it senses a blip in the gravity field, or a mass shift from one area to the next.
 Surges or dips in the current can cause small variations in gravity as ocean water moves from one area to the next.
 When strong winds blow on the ocean surface, for example, sea surface height may go up, and the pressure at the bottom of the ocean also goes up.The strongest weak signal

-Victor Zlotnicki, an oceanographer at the NASA Jet Propulsion Laboratory, said there is good reason for Park to be validating GRACE ocean bottom pressure estimates with data from the Kuroshio Current.
+Victor Zlotnicki, an oceanographer at NASA's Jet Propulsion Laboratory, said there is good reason for Park to be validating GRACE ocean bottom pressure estimates with data from the Kuroshio Current.
 He said, “The Kuroshio is one of the strongest signals among weaker ocean signals, so it is a good one to study.
 Let’s say, for example, that it rains cats and dogs over the Amazon Region in South America, and the rain makes its way southward through the Amazon River to the Orinoco basin.
 That’s a huge signal—about twenty centimeters [eight inches] of water, a huge pile of water.
 Ocean signals, on the other hand, are the weakest.
 Changes in water mass in the ocean are in the order of merely two to five centimeters [one to two inches].”

-Park compared the data from his array of ocean bottom pressure sensors to GRACE data from the NASA Physical Oceanography Distributed Active Archive Center (PO.DAAC).
+Park compared the data from his array of ocean bottom pressure sensors to GRACE data from NASA's Physical Oceanography Distributed Active Archive Center (PO.DAAC).
 Park said, “I was pleased because the correlation between the two data sets was quite good.”
 The satellite had less accurate estimates for ocean features smaller than its maximum resolution of 300 kilometers (162 miles).
 “It can’t catch ocean features, like eddies and meanders, that are smaller than that,” Park said.
 “But the experiment confirms GRACE as an ideal instrument to use when looking at processes in a much bigger picture.”
 Zlotnicki added, “The strength of satellites is their ability to see the whole globe in days to weeks, or one month in the case of GRACE; on the other hand, most of the vast expanses of sea floor have never seen a bottom pressure recorder.”

 From ocean bottom to sea surface